FrancescoMonaco/PhDPresentation/slides.md

 - In particular, we are interested in the Near Neighbor Search (ANNS) problem.

-   - Given a set of points and a query point, we want to find the point in the set that is closest to the query point.
+   - Given a set of elements and a query, we want to find the elements in the set <span v-mark.green = "1">that are closest</span> to the query.
    - This procedure is used in many applications like time series analysis, Minimum Spanning Tree, recommender systems.

 ---